puppetlabs/trapperkeeper/README.md

 ### Services Should Fail Fast

 Trapperkeeper embraces fail-fast behavior.
 With that in mind, we advise writing services that also fail-fast.
-In particular, it is best practice for services to check any needed configuration state and perform initialization logic on Trapperkeeper's main thread, inside `init` or `start` - *not* on a background thread, because `Throwables` on the main thread will propagate out of `init` or `start` and cause the application to shut down - i.e., it will *fail fast*.
+In particular, if your service needs to spin-off a background thread to perform some expensive initialization logic, it is best practice to push as much code as possible outside of the background thread (for example, validating configuration data), because `Throwables` on the main thread will propagate out of `init` or `start` and cause the application to shut down - i.e., it will *fail fast*.
 There are different operational semantics for errors thrown on a background thread  (see previous section).

 ## Service Interfaces